 Although competition may be waived, it is required wherever possible.
 When a waiver is considered, agencies may negotiate with a potential vendor in an effort to acquire the best quality, price, delivery and terms and conditions.

-- Items cannot be shipped in excess of the dollar amount, without authorization from the Purchasing Department.
+- ♦ Items cannot be shipped in excess of the dollar amount, without authorization from the Procurement Services Department.

 Pressing Need Purchases

-- Enter a requisition into eMarketplace.
-(An approved requisition in eMarketplace authorizes the Purchasing Department to purchase items on behalf of the ordering department.)
+- 1. Enter a requisition into eMarketplace.
+(An approved requisition in eMarketplace authorizes the Procurement Services Department to purchase items on behalf of the ordering department.)

-- Attach to the requisition or send to the Purchasing Department all supporting documentation.
+- 2. Attach to the requisition or send to the Procurement Services Department all supporting documentation.

-- The Purchasing Department will issue a purchase order.
+- 3. The Procurement Services Department will issue a purchase order.